 If, however, we were photographing straight on at a 0 degree angle, then our diffusor would need to be as close to the front of the item as possible.
 This is because the surface will be acting like a mirror and anything in front of the item will show up.
 It can also be beneficial to have two lights with diffusion on either side with a small gap for the camera as shown in the diagram below.
 Setting up above the camera can also work, but remember the aim here is to block all the reflections from the surroundings.
 Whichever method you choose, make sure to get the diffusion panels in nice and close.

 Check how the object looks on your camera — you should be able to see the white diffusion panel reflected onto the object.
 Feel free to adjust the angle of the diffusion panels to change the results.
+For a more in-depth breakdown on what lighting is best for your photography purposes, take a look at our post It’s The Lighting Not The Camera.

 When doing any kind of product photography, I would highly recommend the use of a tripod for your camera to get the sharpest possible images.
 Since we are using continuous light for reflective objects, we have to make a fairly long exposure.
 This makes a tripod even more important.